Richard Thomas (Zarvona): Early life

 The eldest son of former Maryland House of Delegates speaker Richard Thomas Sr. and the nephew of Maryland governor James Thomas, Richard Thomas Jr. was born and raised in "Mattapany," the Thomas family plantation south of the Patuxent River.
 An accomplished athlete and sportsman, Thomas attended Charlotte Hall Military Academy and another military school in nearby Talbot County, Maryland, before receiving appointment to the U.S. Military Academy at West Point, New York in 1850.
 Thomas survived his plebe year with 189 demerits, but resigned in October 1851.

 He then traveled the world, serving in the Second Italian War of Independence.
-He served either in the Sardinian or in the French Army, no written proof for which one available; though his new proficiency of the French language (coupled with a lack of Italian) and a deep interest in Zouaves strongly favour the later.
+He served either in the Sardinian or in the French Army, no written proof for which one available; though his new proficiency of the French language (coupled with a lack of Italian) and a deep interest in Zouaves strongly favour the latter.
 It was then that he added "Zarvona" to his name; family legend establishing a French love who died and whose name he took.
 He returned to America in early 1861.